NPC-Studio/adam/README.md

 cargo install adam
 ```

-You can get cargo by install Rust.
+You can get cargo by installing Rust.

 ## CHANGELOG AND ROADMAP